data-derp/exercise-vanilla-spark/README.md

 **Note 1:** Please ensure that all the other python versions are uninstalled

 **Note 2:** If python shell is not starting after Anaconda installation, it could be an aliasing issue.
-You can execute the below steps to fix it and try again
+You can execute the below steps to fix it and try again.

+**Note 3:** Please ensure that you are installing Python only via Anaconda installation as mentioned above.
+Please don't install Python using the downloaded .dmg files.

 ```
 # Open your zshrc or bash_profile as appropriate and add the following